Quantitative Medicine and Innovation in Physiologic Sciences (QUIPS) Track

 Quantitative Medicine (QU)

-As new technologies are developed and refined, the amount and resolution of data continue to increase.
-Quantitative methods can integrate and summarize massive amounts of data from multiple sources.
-These methods can be used to diagnose diseases, choose appropriate therapies, find therapeutic targets, or develop novel strategies.
+This section prepares students for the quantitative future of medicine.
+As new technologies are developed and refined, the amount and resolution of data and knowledge continue to increase.
+Data and knowledge can be integrated into mechanistic, mathematical models, called “systems models”.
+These models can be used to diagnose diseases, identify novel therapeutic targets, choose appropriate therapies, or optimize drug regimens.
 The training of physician-scientists requires understanding quantitative methods to contribute to advances in the field of medicine and provide the highest quality of care.

 Innovation in Physiologic Sciences (IPS)